apache/shardingsphere/docs/document/content/features/governance/management/registry-center.en.md

 Write `DISABLED` (case insensitive) to `IP@-@PID` to disable that instance; delete `DISABLED` to enable the instance.

-Zookeeper command is as follow:
+Zookeeper command is as follows:

 ```
 [zk: localhost:2181(CONNECTED) 0] set /your_zk_namespace/your_app_name/state/instances/your_instance_ip_a@-@your_instance_pid_x DISABLED